 How many AWS certifications are there?

-There are currently 9 AWS certifications on offer.
-These certifications cover the certified roles of Cloud Practitioner, Developer, SysOps Administrator, Solutions Architect, DevOps Engineer, Big Data, Advanced Networking, and Security.
+There are currently 12 AWS certifications on offer.
+These certifications cover the certified roles of Cloud Practitioner, Developer, SysOps Administrator, Solutions Architect, DevOps Engineer, Data Analytics, Machine Learning, Advanced Networking, Database, and Security.
 Some of these certifications, such as Solutions Architect, have both Associate and Professional level certifications and are treated as separate entities and certifications.

 How long does it take to prepare for an AWS certification?